 Despite widespread media attention to their rare epidemic occurrence, toxic polyneuropathies are relatively infrequent in North America.
-Neurotoxic exposure may be due to: (1) pharmaceutical agents, either self or iatrogenically administered; (2) biological agents including animal, plant, and bacterial products; (3) chemical exposure in the workplace; (4) environmental chemical exposure at home or elsewhere; or (5) intoxications due to suicide, recreational abuse, or homicide.
+Neurotoxic exposure may be due to: (1) pharmaceutical agents, either self or iatrogenically administered; (2) chemical exposure in the workplace; (3) environmental chemical exposure at home or elsewhere; or (4) intoxications due to suicide, recreational abuse, or homicide.
 Most toxic polyneuropathies encountered in routine clinical practice are due to iatrogenic pharmaceutical intoxications; epidemic occupational exposure, as with large pharmaceutical companies, receives the media headlines but is unusual.
 The majority (and unfortunately the most difficult) of the cases of toxic polyneuropathies are individual intoxications due to small-scale, often chance, occupational exposure, and also due to intentional, suicidal ingestion.
-The exception to the above rule involves reports of endemic arsenic exposure due to ground water contamination in West Bengal, India (09).
+The exception to the above rule involves reports of endemic arsenic exposure due to ground water contamination in West Bengal, India (09), and Taiwan.

 The determination that a sporadic peripheral neuropathy has resulted from toxin exposure in the occupational setting is often made difficult by an unclear exposure history.
 Toxic polyneuropathies are usually distal axonopathies that clinically and electrophysiologically resemble neuropathies from metabolic abnormalities, nutritional deficiencies, or systemic illnesses.
 Clinically relevant and reliable toxicological tests are often not helpful, either because the necessary laboratory tests are not available or because the substance is undetectable due to the delay between exposure and examination.
 Consequently, when a naturally occurring medical cause is not readily apparent, there is an unfortunate tendency for many peripheral neuropathies to be misdiagnosed as toxic in nature.